FortAwesome/wordpress-fontawesome/readme.txt

 (See the Installation tab for details)

 **Add icons to your pages and posts**
-Once you’ve set up your plugin, you add icons to your pages and posts by choosing the Font Awesome option in the editing bar from any text block, or [using their names](https://fontawesome.com/icons?d=gallery) in shortcodes or HTML.
+Once you’ve set up your plugin, you add icons to your pages and posts by choosing the Font Awesome option in the format bar from any text block, or [using their names](https://fontawesome.com/icons?d=gallery) in shortcodes or HTML.
+Works with either the block editor or the classic editor.

 When you use shortcodes, you add the name of the icon and a prefix, where [the prefix is the style of icon](https://fontawesome.com/how-to-use/on-the-web/referencing-icons/basic-use) you want to use.
 Note that you don’t need to include the `fa-` part of the name.
 And if you don’t include any prefix, the icon will default to the Solid style.